JesusValeraDev/JesusValeraDev.github.io/content/2023-11-27-phpstorm-tricks.md

 Live Templates are snippets of code that are very used, and you can write them in a few characters.

-PHPStorm brings some live templates, for example, if we type `prif`, the generated code will be:
+PhpStorm brings some live templates, for example, if we type `prif`, the generated code will be:

 ```php source
 private function ░()